python-trio/trio/README.rst

      more inconvenient name and only provides get_all and put_nowait, no put or get?

+   - not returning KeyboardInterrupt from run() is pretty annoying when running pytest

+     of course, the naive thing of passing through keyboardinterrupt doesn't even work that well, since we'll end up with a bunch of Cancelled crashes

    - async generator hooks

    - pytest plugin